jcbhmr/platformdirs.js/README.md

 This project uses Node.js, npm, TypeScript, and [Biome](https://biomejs.dev/) instead of the usual [Prettier](https://prettier.io/) & [ESLint](https://eslint.org/) combo.
 Why?
 Because ESLint bungled their v9 release and Biome offers a more cohesive linter & formatter solution.

 For package releases make sure to always release a `-rc1` version first.
 If it's 100% OK then proceed to release it as normal.
 The goal is to keep the npm `platformdirs@X.Y.Z` package in sync with PyPI `platformdirs==X.Y.Z`.

+So far I have failed at this and now I'm two patch versions _ahead_ of the Python package.
+Oopsies.